SoukaynaHamdani/SoukaynaHamdani/README.md

 - 🎓 Computer Science student passionate about **Artificial Intelligence**, **Cybersecurity**, and **Robotics**.
 - 💡 I love building impactful solutions that merge **AI** with **real-world applications**.
-- 🤝 Currently working on projects that empower people and promote sustainability.

 ---